Rights of Employees

 - Dress codes

 Depending on the circumstances, an employee handbook can be a binding employment contract.
-In fact, unless there is a prominent disclaimer clearly stating it is not a binding agreement, both New Jersey and New York courts typically will enforce an employee handbook as a contract.
+In fact, unless there is a prominent disclaimer clearly stating it is not a binding agreement, New Jersey courts typically will enforce an employee handbook as a contract.

 As a result, most employers include disclaimers.
-A typical type of disclaimer might say something such as:
+A typical type of disclaimer might say something like:

 The employment relationship between the Company and its employees is employment-at-will.
 Any employee is free to end his or her employment with the Company at any time, for any reason, with or without notice.
 Likewise, the company may, at any time, decide end an individual’s employment with or without cause or prior notice.
 Neither this handbook nor any other verbal communication is a contract of employment.
 Only a written agreement executed by the Company’s President or Chief Executive Officer can alter the at-will relationship.
 Otherwise, the Company reserves the right to terminate an individual’s employment at any time for any reason.

 Unfortunately, unless you have a separate agreement that says otherwise, a clear and prominent disclaimer is very likely to make your employer’s employee handbook unenforceable.Provisions to Be Aware of in Your Employee Handbook